 Though his responsibilities are primarily instructional, Dr. Eanes actively continues his research agenda.
 Though his research interests are wide-ranging, he is primarily interested in consumer attitudes towards brands, specifically "brand hate" and related communities.
 He is also interested in consumer cognition, particularly consumers' perceptions of their own knowledge vs. the knowledge of others.

-A native of North Carolina, Dr. Eanes earned his BA in Communication from Wake Forest University (2003) and went to work in the media industry right out of college.
-For nearly ten years, he worked in a variety of capacities for Bill Me, Inc., a privately-owned digital marketing and management firm affiliated with the Fox News Channel.
-He also offered freelance web design, identity and branding services to a range of clients that included authors, attorneys, journalists, and a range of small businesses.
+Dr. Eanes is a native son of North Carolina, where he earned his BA in communication from Wake Forest University (2003).
+From there, he worked for nearly a decade in a variety of capacities for Bill Me, Inc., a privately-owned digital marketing and management firm that was formerly and primarily affiliated with the Fox News Channel.
+Simultaneously, he offered freelance web design, identity and branding services to clients that included authors, attorneys, journalists, and a range of small businesses.